lenez12/QR-cod--component/README.md

 1. I can find out how to use box-shadow
 2. And also make the component to the middle using flexbox
+3. flex display must use absolute dimensions or container dimension must be absolute

 To see how you can add code snippets, see below: